 Months of entry

-Students will have the opportunity to work on a wide range of practical projects, including animations, fiction films, documentaries, natural history programmes, and commercials.
+Gain a thorough practical education in editing and build your skills as an editor in a professional filmmaking environment.
+Throughout the course, you’ll have the opportunity to work on a wide range of practical projects, including animations, fiction films, documentaries, science and natural history programmes, and commercials - working in your own editing suite.

 Qualification, course duration and attendance options